ErikV88/JS-Servus-Planning-Robot/README.md

 # Credit
 This code is rewritten from python.
 This application uses code from course INFO180 at UiB.
-And is originally written by Bjornar Tessem. [a link](https://github.com/user/repo/blob/branch/other_file.md)
+And is originally written by [Bjornar Tessem](https://www.uib.no/personer/Bj%C3%B8rnar.Tessem).